chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/image-stigs.md

 ---

 The practice of using STIGs to secure various technologies originated with the United States Department of Defense (DoD).
-If an organization uses a certain kind of software, say MySQL 8.0, they must ensure that their implementation of it meets the requirements of the [associated STIG](https://public.cyber.mil/announcement/stig-update-disa-has-released-the-oracle-mysql-8-0-stig/) in order to qualify as a vendor for the DoD.
+If an organization uses a certain kind of software, say MySQL 8.0, they must ensure that their implementation of it meets the requirements of the [associated Security Requirements Guide (SRG)](https://public.cyber.mil/announcement/stig-update-disa-has-released-the-oracle-mysql-8-0-stig/) in order to qualify as a vendor for the DoD.
 More recently, other compliance frameworks have begun acknowledging the value of STIGS, with some going so far as to require the use of STIGs in their guidelines.

-[Chainguard announced](https://www.chainguard.dev/unchained/stig-hardening-container-images) the release of a General Purpose Operating System STIG with the goal that it will help customers integrate Chainguard Images into their workflows with the confidence that they're doing so securely.
+[Chainguard announced](https://www.chainguard.dev/unchained/stig-hardening-container-images) the release of a STIG for the General Purpose Operating System (GPOS) SRG with the goal that it will help customers integrate Chainguard Images into their workflows with the confidence that they're doing so securely.
 This conceptual article aims to give a brief overview of what STIGs are and how they can be valuable in the context of container images.

 ## What are STIGs?

 "STIG" is an acronym that stands for Secure Technical Implementation Guide.
-A STIG is akin to a checklist that a security administrator can go through to ensure that a given piece of software has been fully hardened against cybersecurity threats.
+A STIG is akin to the implementation of a Security Requirements Guide (SRG) that a security administrator can go through to ensure that a given piece of software has been hardened against cybersecurity threats.

 A STIG is typically written by the developer or vendor of the given piece of software against a published DOD Security Requirements Guide (SRG).
 STIGs are presented in the XCCDF (Extensible Configuration Checklist Description Format), allowing them to be ingested into a SCAP-validated tool to validate that a given target is in compliance with them.